The NuForce Cube is an all in one speaker, headphone amp and small portable amplifier designed for the consumer enthusiast. It is priced at $99.

 The packaging of the Cube is pretty Apple-esque.
 The clear plastic displays the glory of the Cube’s design and protects it from falls (which I accidentally tested).
 Once the top part is removed, you are greeted by a small metal box.
 Under the compartment is a mini-USB cable, a 3.5mm to 3.5mm cable, a manual, and a fabric case.
 The cables themselves aren’t very good at all; the USB cable didn’t work for instance, but I’m fairly sure that’s a very isolated case.
 The 3.5mm cable is about the same quality as a Fiio 3.5mm cable.

 The Cube itself, however, feels incredibly nice.
 The top and sides of the Cube have a metal (aluminum?) shell that looks very slick, especially in the cyan mine is.
 The rear is sadly black, but houses the mini-USB port, headphone jack, and line-out jack.
 The front has a removable grill of the same color as the metal.
-Underneath the grill is a 1 inch speaker and bass port.
+Underneath the grill is a 1-inch speaker and bass port.
 My one niggle is that the LED is REALLY bright.
 Other than that, I definitely feel like this is a $100 product.
-In fact, it’s something that I feel belong in an Apple store because of its combination of packaging and general usefulness.
+In fact, it’s something that I feel belongs to an Apple store because of its combination of packaging and general usefulness.
 But does it sound good?

 Well, that depends on what you’re expecting.
 The laws of physics simply will not allow much bass from the speaker at all.
 There’s a definite form of impact, but even iBuds have more bass.
 What bass is there is reasonably defined, but honestly, don’t expect too much.